THE SHORT STORY

 Sherry’s next band ‘The Grievous Angels’, featuring guitarist /producer Steve Connolly, keyboardist Matt Heydon, bassist Doug Robertson and Steve Morrison on drums, gained a considerable reputation as a hard working country rock act.
-A song on the self titled EP about the death of Kurt Cobain ‘Beautiful Talented and Dead’ was widely played on radio and heralded her coming of age as a respected songwriter.
+A song on the self titled EP (rubber records) about the death of Kurt Cobain ‘Beautiful Talented and Dead’ was widely played on radio and heralded her coming of age as a respected songwriter.
 In '96 she signed with BMG music publishing.
 Band members at this time included Steve 'Venom' Brown on drums, Shane Walsh and Nick Volk on bass and Nicky Del Ray and James McGinness on guitar,

 On her first trip to the US in '97, Sherry met with members of alt country darlings ‘Wilco’ (Jay Bennett, john Stirratt and Ken Coomer) in Nashville and recorded the album ‘Sherry Rich and Courtesy Move’ featuring songs written with Paul Kelly, Michael Thomas and Garth Porter.
-She played showcases with Wilco members in Nashville, New York and the South by South West Festival in Austin Texas.
+She played showcases with Wilco members in Nashville, New York and the South by South West music conference in Austin Texas.

 The following year she paired up with Australian guitar slinger Ashley Naylor on the critically applauded 'paisley underground' project ‘The Grapes’, toured Europe with acclaimed multi-instrumentalist Rick Plant, then returning to live and work in Nashville TN for the next 10 years.